kdvolder/spring-blog-2015-03/README.md

 ### Create a simple Hello Rest Service

-To create the rest service you can follow [this guide][gs-rest].
-For this guide we're doing something even simpler and more direct.
+To create the rest service you could follow [this guide][gs-rest].
+Hover we're doing something even simpler and more direct.
-Create a controller class with this code:
+Go ahead and create a controller class with this code:

 ```java
 package demo;